plaidml/tpp-mlir/CONTRIBUTING.md

 Core developers of this repository should pull or cherry-pick code from those repositories if/when needed, create a PR and follow the CI process.

-It's up to the developers of the other tools and the core developers of the sandbox interested in the integration to synchronise.
+It's up to the developers of the other tools and the core developers of tpp-mlir interested in the integration to synchronise.

 This is required to make sure every change is tested with our local CI, as well as other external ones.